CONIL TUNA ROUTE. THE FESTIVITY THAT CELEBRATES THE WORLD’S BEST TUNA.

 If you would like to taste the Almadraba bluefin tuna prepared in a thousand different ways, make a note in your agenda to attend this year’s Conil Tuna Route.
 It takes place between the months of May and June.

-Conil Tuna Route is held each year from May 5th to June 5th.
-This year it holds its twenty-first edition.
-The main goal of this celebration is to promote local gastronomy and restaurants, featuring the bluefin tuna as the main ingredient.
+The Conil Tuna Fish Route this year take places from May 5 to June 4.
+This is its XXVI edition.
+The main objective is to promote local gastronomy and catering establishments, with almadraba tuna as the protagonist.

-We can also enjoy this delicious and healthy treat outside of its fishing season.
-The modern preservation techniques used in the Almadraba tuna factories manage to keep all of its organoleptic properties intact.
-You can check out our list of Restaurants to enjoy the best Almadraba tuna at any time of the year.
+You can consult our list of Restaurants to enjoy the best Almadraba tuna at any time of the year.

 WHERE TO STAY